 The urban environment should be designed in a way to provide residents with a walkable environment to a diverse range of jobs, which will facilitate the establishment of social networks formed by people living and working in the same neighborhood.
 The job-resident ratio between 0.5 and 0.7 might be taken as reference for preliminary considerations.
 1 5 8 9 10 11 16 While designing mixed-use development, it is important to consider the quality and convenience of access routes between residential areas and employment opportunities.
 Proximity to public transport stops provide better accessibility for all.
 Attractive public spaces can help to facilitate a higher level of social interaction.
-Vegetation and green coverage increases the quality of the environment, however it may be necessary to consider the consequences of improvements through green coverage (for example by exacerbating ecogentrification or increased maintenance needs).
+Vegetation and green coverage increases the quality of the environment.
 3.4 WALKABILITY & ACCESSIBILITY The urban environment should promote walkability as a critical measure to bring people together in the public space, boosting social interactions and bringing a sense of social inclusion.
 In addition, walkability and close proximity to and between attraction points promote social encounters and the facilitation of social cohesion, which can only be supported through an urban environment that complies with universal design principles.
-1 3 4 5 6 7 9 10 11 13 16 3.4.1 Prioritizing Pedestrian Movement

-Streets should be designed to prioritise pedestrian movement (using Complete Street designs) to attract a variety of street users.
+1 3 4 5 6 7 9 10 11 13 16 3.4.1 Prioritizing Pedestrian Movement Streets should be designed to prioritise pedestrian movement to attract a variety of street users.
 Walkable and comfortable streets increase social interactions by being pleasant public spaces for all, supported by active urban frontages of the built environment.
 In some cases, levels of traffic from private cars can be reduced while allowing car access only where it is necessary.
 "Shared spaces" can also be promoted by demarcating areas with different colours or textured pavings.
-3 5 9 11 13 16 3.5 EFFECTIVE & AFFORDABLE PUBLIC TRANSPORTATION

-Effective and affordable public transportation is critical to make the urban environment more inclusive, reduce urban poverty and inequalities, enhance economic development by maximizing accessibility to jobs and public goods for all groups of society, and in particular for low-income communities and centres of economic opportunity.
-Public transport that is safe, efficient, reliable and affordable for all, helps foster a sense of community by connecting people and places disregarding of their social or demographical status.
+3 5 9 11 13 16 3.5 EFFECTIVE & AFFORDABLE PUBLIC TRANSPORTATION Effective and affordable public transportation is critical to make the urban environment more inclusive, reduce urban poverty and inequalities, enhance economic development by maximizing accessibility to jobs and public goods for all groups of society.
+Public transport that is safe, efficient, reliable and affordable for all, helps foster a sense of community by connecting people and places regarding their social or demographical status.
 Public transport infrastructure should serve everyone and meet the needs of all passengers.

-1 3 4 5 6 7 9 10 11 16

-3.5.1 Accessible Public Transport Stops

-To ensure equitable access to public transport, transit stops and stations should be designed in accordance with principles of universal design, ensuring ramps with correct design and inclination (maximum 10%), tactile features, etc. Shading structures and street furniture should provide a comfortable environment to ensure public transport is accessible to all.
-Additional 6 10 11 ould be conducted to ensure the design considers specific community needs. ✓ 3.6 BARRIER-FREE ENVIRONMENT
+1 3 4 5 6 7 9 10 11 16 3.5.1 Accessible Public Transport Stops To ensure equitable access to public transport, transit stops and stations should be designed in accordance with principles of universal design, ensuring ramps with correct design and inclination (maximum 10%), tactile features, etc. Shading structures and street furniture should provide a comfortable environment to ensure public transport is accessible to all.
+Additional studies should be conducted to ensure the design considers specific community needs.
+4 6 10 11